-“The problem is that the systems of cats and dogs cannot tolerate theobromine, one of key ingredients of chocolate,” says Dr Chester.
+“The problem is that the systems of cats and dogs cannot tolerate theobromine, one of the key ingredients of chocolate,” says Dr Chester.

 “Fatty foods in barbeque left overs can affect the animals’ pancreas and lead to pancreatitis.
 Cooked bones can also cause major problems.
 They’re brittle and the sharp slivers can either lodge in the throat or pierce the stomach lining.”

 “We want everyone to enjoy the Easter break.
 But please!
-Think carefully before you feed your pets food designed for humans - especially chocolate!”
+Think carefully before you feed your pets food designed for humans - especially chocolate!” warns Dr Chester.

 Safe travel with pets

 If you’re planning on holidaying with your pets this Easter, remember their safety!